This post may contain affiliate links. I only recommend products or services that I personally use or trust, promise!

 Instructions

-• Remove as much moisture as possible.
+- Remove as much moisture as possible.
 In order to get evenly crispy hash browns, you need to squeeze out as much water as you can.
+I prefer to do this using my salad spinner– it works GREAT for removing water!
+But you can also use a cheese cloth or even paper towels to squeeze it out.

-• Add bacon fat (or just more oil if you're not making bacon) around the edges of the hash browns.
+- Add bacon fat (or just more oil if you're not making bacon) around the edges of the hash browns. *If using bacon fat, be careful about how much salt you season with.
+Bacon fat will add flavor and a little salt, so adjust the amount of salt you add accordingly.

 I lovemaking this recipe for my family.
 So easy fluffy and crispy!!
 So so good!
 Definitely recommend.